Maqa001/BiBi-indexing/apply.md

 * Final indexing decision

 If you do not receive a GitHub link or any response within 2–3 weeks, feel free to follow up by contacting us at .

+Note: After successful processing and acceptance into the index, your journal and all related information will be publicly listed on the official BIBI Indexing GitHub page.
+This ensures transparency and allows others to access and verify indexed journals.